 You don’t have to be investment savvy

 To invest well, you need time and expertise.
-Most of us don’t have either one, but there is an easy way to still invest – by letting the investment professionals at COUNTRY Trust BankŪ do the investing for you.
-No matter where you’re starting from, you can put these experts to work for you.
-Give me a call today to find out more about how easy it can be to invest today for your family’s financial security tomorrow.
+Most of us don’t have either one, but there is an easy way to still invest – by letting the investment professionals at COUNTRY Trust Bank® do the investing for you.
+No matter from where you’re starting, you can put these experts to work for you.

 No bank guarantee